Mãe Bonifácia State Park: History

 The park contains a statue of Mãe Bonifácia, after whom it is named.

-She is said to have been a black healer who lived in Cuiabá near the park at the turn of the 19th century, and helped escaped slaves to avoid the men hired to recapture them.
+She is said to have been a black healer who lived in Cuiabá near the park at the turn of the 19th century, and helped escape slaves to avoid the men hired to recapture them.

 At that time the park area was dense forest, and contained a quilombo, a settlement of former slaves.

 There are few if any written records of Mãe Bonifácia's life, so almost all that is known comes from oral tradition.

 Some historians question whether she existed.

 The Mãe Bonifácia Park was created by decree 1.470 of 2000.

 It was inaugurated in December 2000 by state governor Dante Martins de Oliveira.

 It is administered by the Secretary of State for the Environment (SEMA).

 It was re-categorized as a state park by decree 722 of 2011.

 As a result it should be fully protected, with a natural area largely unchanged by human action, used for scientific, cultural, scenic, educational and recreational purposes, with only indirect use of its resources.

 A management plan was published in 2013, with an executive summary dated 22 November 2013, which makes recommendations for land use and ways to reduce environmental damage.